fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rid-01.md

 parameters to be ignored.
 This means that implementations need to be prepared to handle successful offers and answers from other implementations that neither indicate nor honor the constraints requested by this mechanism.

+Further, as described in {{sec-sdp_o_a}} and its subsections, this mechanism achieves extensibility by: (a) having offerers include all supported constraints in their offer, abd (b) having answerers ignore a=rid lines that specify unknown constraints.

 # Key Words for Requirements